alexpasmantier/television/README.md

 └── config.toml
 ```

-## Matcher behavior
+## Search Patterns
 `television` uses a fuzzy matching algorithm to filter the list of entries.
-The algorithm that is used depends on the
-input pattern that you provide.
+Its behavior depends on the input pattern you provide.

 | Matcher | Pattern |
 | --- | :---: |